tebru/multi-array/README.md

 ```

 ## Usage
-Create the object by either instantiating it or using the factory.
-Pass in a json object or array.
+Create the object by either instantiating it or using the factory. i Pass in a json object or array.
+An InvalidArgumentException will be thrown if it can't decode the json, or the variable isn't an array.

 ```
 $array = [